 Image : Copyright: meepoohyaphoto / 123RF Stock Photo

-If you are following Atkins diet, you may need to comprise on the intake of your favorite fruits.
+If you are following the Atkins diet, you may need to comprise on the intake of your favorite fruits.
 Atkins diet does not provide enough choices when it comes to fruits.
-You may have moderate amounts of berries including blueberries, raspberries and strawberries.
+You may have moderate amounts of berries including blueberries, raspberries, and strawberries.
 Oh yes, you can have avocados as well.

 Image : Copyright: romannerud / 123RF Stock Photo